Script Hosting Sites – Friend or Foe?

 Based on all of the above, do you think a paid script hosting website, with perhaps less solid credentials would have a credible shot at gaining the attention of the industry’s incredibly busy agents, executives and producers?

 Nope, neither did we.

-Here’s 6 reasons why aspiring screenwriters should tread very, very carefully when dealing with all script hosting/promotion websites.
+Here’s 6 reasons why aspiring screenwriters should tread very, very carefully when dealing with all script hosting sites.

-1. The Industry Doesn’t Have Time For It.
-Full stop.
+1. The Real Industry Doesn’t Have Time For It.
+Period.

 2. “Speed of the Puma!”: The Old Fashioned Ways Die Hard

 “Film”, a learned Development Executive this writer worked under once said, “is a people business if ever there was one”.
 All the agents we know scout talent the old fashioned ways and work off personal referrals and recommendations.
 They go to the theatre, a lot.
 They watch short films, a lot.
 They field calls and emails off their friends at other companies, a lot.
 They do rounds of coffees and ask other people what they’ve read, a lot.
 They prioritise all this work way, way above pitch contests and script hosting sites and all the new ways of talent tracking that the internet has belched up.
 Don’t believe us?
 Ask around, call a few agencies.
 The old ways of talent tracking die harder than Bruce Willis.